 Leeds

-Situated in the heart of the UK, Leeds is the third largest and one of the fastest growing, greenest cities in the country.
+Leeds is the third largest city in the United Kingdom and one of the fastest growing, greenest cities in the country.

-With nearly a quarter of the city aged between 18 and 29 years old, the city is one of the youngest in the UK.
-This makes it a dynamic and vibrant place to live, work and visit.
-Leeds’ strength is in diversity, as over 140 nationalities have decided to call it home.
-It is an outward-looking city that champions international cooperation, with over 50 years’ experience working with international partners in China, Europe and beyond.
+Nearly a quarter of the city’s population is aged between 18 and 29 years old, so Leeds is one of the youngest cities in the UK.
+This makes Leeds a dynamic and vibrant place to live, work and visit.
+Our strength is in diversity, as over 140 nationalities have decided to call Leeds home.
+We are an outward-looking city that champions international cooperation, with over 50 years’ experience working with international partners across the world.

 Culture is a big part of the city.
-It has one of the longest running West Indian carnivals in Europe and it is the only English city outside of London to have its own resident opera and ballet companies – the internationally renowned and award-winning Opera North and Northern Ballet.
-Despite no longer being able to run for European Capital of Culture, the city is continuing with its plans for Leeds 2023, its international festival of culture.
+Leeds has one of the longest running West Indian carnivals in Europe and it is the only English city outside of London to have its own resident opera and ballet companies – the internationally renowned and award-winning Opera North and Northern Ballet.

 Councillor James Lewis Leader of the City Council